-Two people taken to hospital after crash on Choctaw Drive
+Coroner identifies man killed in Choctaw Drive crash on Monday morning

 Latest Weather Blog

-BATON ROUGE - Two people were taken to the hospital in critical condition after a crash on Choctaw Drive on Monday morning.
+BATON ROUGE - Two people were taken to the hospital in critical condition and one of them later died after a crash on Choctaw Drive on Monday morning.

 Trending News